Naxaes/tweeter/README.md

 If you want to run the full-featured application, change the import in _applications.py_ from "from exercise_queries ..." to "from solution_queries ...".

 ## Common errors
-* **The application throws the error "Did you remember to start your server?".**
+* **The application throws the error _"Couldn't connect to server.
+Potential problems might be: ..."_**

 If you want to run the full-featured version, you'll have to start the server.
-This is done by launching psql and connecting to the database.
+This is done by launching psql and connecting to the correct database.

-Another possible solution is to change the arguments to the database class in the file _solution_queries.py_, as they are hardcoded.
-Change these values to the default values given to you when you run psql (those in square brackets below):
+Another problem might be the arguments you pass (or don't pass).
+Make sure the arguments match the values from psql:

 ![Terminal](https://i.imgur.com/tKTUkpG.png)

+The only difference should be that the `Database` is _"tweeter"_, rather than _"postgres"_.

 * **Another error pops up**

 The application is written and tested with Python 3 in mind.
-If you're using Python 2 it's possible that it doesn't work.
-If that's the case, please write a comment on the Ludu course explaining the error and I'll might try to make it compatible with Python 2.
+If you're using Python 2 it won't work.
+Check your version by running `python --version`, or `py --version` if you're on Windows, in the command line.

 ## Notice